aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 ![thegartley](/images/gart222.png)

-In the chart above the dotted blue line indicates a commonly cited profit target at D - 0.618(D-C) for a sell signal or D - 0.618(D-C) for a sell signal.
+In the chart above the dotted blue line indicates a commonly cited profit target at D - 0.618(D-C) for a sell signal or D + 0.618(D-C) for a buy signal.

 As I understand it the Gartley 222 should have: